magician11/secretkey-encryption/README.md

 * password - string or array of bytes
 * secretKey - Uint8Array

-Call the callback with the following object with the following properties when complete
+When complete, the callback passed in is called with an object containing the following properties
 * salt - 32 random bytes
 * encryptedSecretKey - Array of bytes